 by Ashley Ramalho

-Research Coordinator at Charles Aris Inc.
+Research Manager at Charles Aris Inc.

 Let’s say a Fortune 500 company is seeking its next vice president of strategy and hires an executive search firm to make it happen.
 Search project team members from each organization discuss the role, responsibilities, must-have skills, education and other requirements for this mission-critical position.
 The search is launched and begins in earnest in the search firm’s research department, where it becomes professional researchers’ responsibility to identify highly qualified individuals for the job.

 Beyond their firm’s proprietary candidate database, where might those researchers turn in their quest for talent identification?
 More times than not these days, the answer is LinkedIn.